 The caffeine levels of teas are often misunderstood and incorrectly listed.
 For example, many people think that green tea is always lower in caffeine than black tea, and some people think that white tea is naturally low in caffeine.
 Get the facts about the factors that influence caffeine levels in teas.

-Contrary to popular belief, decaf teas are not caffeine free.
+Contrary to popular belief, decaf teas are not caffeine-free.
 They still contain caffeine.
 There was a popular caffeine myth surrounding at-home tea decaffeination.
 According to this myth, you could decaffeinate tea at home by steeping it for about 30 seconds, pouring out the tea, and then brewing it again.
-This has been scientifically shown to be incorrect.
-It does not decaffeinate your tea.
+This does not actually decaffeinate your tea.

 Traditionally, many people have thought of tea caffeine levels as being associated with tea "types," such as black tea, green tea, and white tea.
 More recently, scientific testing has shown that variations in caffeine levels of different tea types have more to do with how they are brewed than how they were processed into tea.

 For example, if you brew your white tea at a low brewing temperature for a short infusion time, then it will be much lower in caffeine than if you brew it like a black tea.
 In fact, brewing a white tea as you would brew a black tea (with boiling or near-boiling water for four to five minutes) could produce a cup of white tea that is higher in caffeine than black tea.

 The amount of caffeine in green tea also varies from type to type, with its average lower than black tea and only slightly higher than the average for white tea.
 However, the range for all types of tea is very large, with considerable overlap.

 Brewing methods and styles can have a large impact on a tea's caffeine level.
 Using a higher water temperature, longer brewing time, or a higher ratio of tea leaves to water will increase the caffeine level of your brew.
 Using tea bags can also influence your tea's caffeine level.